Why we need the Good Business Charter

 The 10 components cover employee conditions, tax, the environment, and the treatment of suppliers and customers.
 Whilst we could have had more elements we consider that these 10 are all achievable for most organisations and will make the most significant difference in the shortest period of time.
 We will canvass feedback from members and evolve the criteria going forwards.

 We have also developed an accreditation for the public sector, charities and other organisations in the third sector, which covers nine components because the tax component is not relevant for them.
-We want to recognise public sector and third sector organisations that have responsible practices towards the environment, their employees, stakeholders and suppliers alongside the valuable charitable work they do.
+We want to recognise public sector and third sector organisations that have responsible practices towards the environment, their employees, stakeholders and suppliers alongside the valuable public service/charitable work they do.

 Businesses, public sector and third sector organisations self-certify to the Good Business Charter through the website but will be expected to submit relevant documentation as proof of compliance.
 The GBC will attempt to rigorously uphold its standards and work closely with partners to ensure appropriate monitoring and enforcement.

 The GBC does not seek to judge the ‘morality’ of the type of business, as long as they are operating within UK law.
 All organisations are eligible for GBC accreditation irrespective of their line of business.
 In exceptional circumstances, the GBC’s Ethics Committee will review applications which meet the 10 Charter criteria but may nonetheless not warrant accreditation.